Peugeot 3008 SUV - Engines, drive & performance

 Peugeot 3008 petrol engines

-The 128bhp 1.2-litre and 179bhp 1.6-litre petrol engines in the 3008 use turbocharging to help keep performance up and running costs down, and they’re familiar Peugeot fare.
+The 128bhp 1.2-litre petrol engine in the 3008 uses turbocharging to help keep performance up and running costs down, and they’re familiar Peugeot fare.
 Our drive of the more powerful of these revealed it to provide the 3008 with pretty swift performance, taking eight seconds to go from 0-62mph.
 The standard automatic gearbox that comes with this engine also impressed us, as it changes gear smoothly, quickly and with minimal fuss.

-The 1.2-litre petrol engine is also a smooth operator.
+The petrol engine is also a smooth operator.
 This will probably need to be worked hard to shift the 3008’s heft, but it’s certainly worth taking for a test drive, as it offers the cheapest route to 3008 ownership.
 With this engine fitted, 0-62mph takes 9.5 seconds, although that time is likely to increase if you load the 3008 with passengers and luggage.
 It's impressively linear in its power delivery, and feels powerful enough for cruising on the motorway and overtaking slower traffic.
+In mid-2021, the range-topping 179bhp 1.6-litre petrol engine was discontinued.
+This unit was previously the quickest regular engine in the 3008 range, getting from 0-62mph in eight seconds.

 Many buyers after an SUV still want a diesel engine, so Peugeot offers one with either a manual or eight-speed automatic gearbox.
 Again, they’re staple Peugeot products, and we’ve driven the 128bhp 1.5-litre version, which is likely to be a big seller.
 It’s a little raucous when being revved, but once in a high-gear cruise it’s admirably quiet.
 It takes 10.8 seconds to go from 0-62mph, or 11.5 seconds if you choose the eight-speed automatic gearbox.